General Social Survey - Caregiving and Care Receiving (GSS)

 Data sources and methodology

-The target population for the GSS32 includes all persons 15 years of age and older living in the ten provinces.
-It excludes full-time (residing for more than six months) residents of institutions.
+The target population for the 2018 General Social Survey is all non-institutionalized persons 15 years of age or older, living in the 10 provinces of Canada.

 The questionnaire was designed based on research and extensive consultations with data users.
 Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, with respondents in Ottawa, who were screened in based on representative criteria.
 Questions which worked well and others that needed clarification or redesign were highlighted.
 QDRC staff compiled a detailed report of the results along with their recommendations.
 All comments and feedback from qualitative testing were carefully considered and incorporated into the survey whenever possible.